 Our monthly newsletter can be found here January 2019.

 Our next meeting is the annual Yuletide Concert.
 Everyone is welcome to perform, or just listen, and all types of music are also welcome, seasonal or otherwise.
 This year’s event is on Sunday December 16 at 2 PM.
-To be included in the program, send the name of your group and the names of the participants, the title of the piece(s) you plan to play, and the composers, to Larry Johnson at email@example.com.
+To be included in the program, send the name of your group, the names of the participants, the names of the pieces you plan to play, and the composers, to Larry Johnson at email@example.com.

 Afterwards, please stay to join us for our Holiday buffet.
-All are welcome to bring a favorite snack or food to share.
-It’s not required, but feel free to bring treats if you’d like.
-Drinks will be provided.
+All are welcome to bring a favorite snack or sweet to share.
+Not required, but feel free to bring something if you’d like.
 We hope to see you on December 16th at 2 PM, Covenant Presbyterian Church, 2012 W. Dickens.